vshen0520/MovieRecommender/movie_recommendation_algorithm/README.md

 # MovieRecommender Algorithm

 This is the algorithm for movie recommender.
+### Example

+`Recommender: "Hello, I hear that you are seeking a movie recommendation.
+Tell me about your movie preferences?"`

+`User: "I like thriller movies.
+What thriller or horror movies would you suggest watching that came out in 2019?"`

+#### Step 1.
+Generate the response, and predict the movie placeholder.
+`"<movie> might be a good choice for you.
+It is a thriller movie came out in 2019."`
+#### Step 2.
+Predict the movie.
+`Joker (2019 film)`
+#### Step 3.
+Put the movie into the placeholder, and recommend to user.
+`Recommender: "Joker (2019 film) might be a good choice for you.
+It is a thriller movie came out in 2019."`

 ## Three subparts:

 1. Knowledge Graph
 2. Responses Generation
 3. Movies Generation

+## Requirements

+- python >= 3.6
+- pytorch == 1.9.0
+- transformers == 4.15.0

 ## Dataset processing
 ### Download Dataset